gerbsec/gerbsec.github.io/_posts/2022-11-20-sunshine-ctf-writeup.md

 - sunshine CTF was fun! we were in person and unfortunately had no internet what so ever.
 - that caused me to not put as much effort as i normally would have.
-- nevertheless i got some challeneges done and here are their writeups!
+- nevertheless i got some challenges done and here are their writeups!

 ### network pong